bign8/monet/README.md

 ### Ideas

 - [ ] Replace asciigraph with home rolled solution to be able to "XXX" out a column where we are expecting a response but didn't get one.
+- [ ] Slow down to a "reasonable" rate once the screen is filled with data.
+- [ ] Show a warning if we haven't seen a response or two in an expected time window.
+- [ ] Use a different intervals to make more human sense: 50ms, 100ms 250ms 500ms 1s 2s 5s 10s 30s 1m 5m 10m 30m 1h 2h 5h 10h 24h
+- [ ] Add a screen to search/choose from a known list of hosts to monitor.
+- [ ] Look into charm-bracelet's Tape library for testing + demo recording
+- [ ] Look into not using a ping library to implement the ping functionality
+- [ ] Look into non-charm-bracelet UI library to reduce dependencies (low priority)